Teddy bear toss: Around the world

 The teddy bear toss spread to Australia on June 28, 2014 at Medibank Ice house in Melbourne.
 The Melbourne Ice collected 306 toys as part of the Canada Day celebration events.

 On December 27, 2017 Luleå HF brought the tradition to Sweden, with a 3–1 over Mora IK.
 Bears were donated to a hospital in Södra Sunderbyn, the Woman's Journal in Lulea, and other charities.

-Several teams in the Elite Ice Hockey League in the United Kingdom organize an annual "Air the Bear" night in advance of Christmas to collect toys for local charities and hospitals.
+Several teams in the Elite Ice Hockey League in the United Kingdom organize an annual "Air the Bear" night to collect toys for local charities at Christmas.

 Other sports

 The teddy bear toss spread to Italian basketball and made its Lega Basket Serie A debut in 2014.

 Australian soccer team Newcastle Jets held its inaugural teddy bear toss in December 2019.

 In February 2023, supporters of Beşiktaş J.K. in the Turkish football Süper Lig, threw stuffed animals onto the pitch to be donated to surviving children of the 2023 Turkey–Syria earthquake.
+In October 2023, Polish football club Jagiellonia Białystok claimed a new world record of 109,407 stuffed animals tossed onto their field.